-But, given the high inflation and uncertainty at times, you should aim for a number greater than 25x your annual expenses to be in a safe position.
+But, given the high inflation and uncertainty, you should aim for a number greater than 25x your annual expenses to be in a safe position.

 The second rule is about the withdrawal rate.
 How much should you withdraw from the retirement corpus post-retirement?
 As per the 4% rule, you should stick to the 4% withdrawal rate to ensure your retirement surplus outlasts your retirement phase.
-However, it is better to have a lower withdrawal rate ranging between 2.5 to 3% to be safe.
+However, having a lower withdrawal rate ranging between 2.5 to 3% is better to be safe.
 It’s all about being prudent and reducing the risk of running out of money.

 How much should you save?

 Experts suggest investing at least 50% of your income to reach your goal; however, your goal to achieve financial freedom depends on the time left for your retirement.
 For instance, if you want to become financially independent within 10 years or less, your savings rate should be around 70% of your income.

 You can use a retirement calculator to accurately calculate your retirement corpus and ideal saving rate.

 The second question is -where you should invest your money.
 You should have a well-diversified portfolio of equity stocks and other capital assets to outperform inflation by a large margin and create wealth.
 You should also consider investing in tax-saving options to enjoy tax-free growth and compounding benefits.

 Types of FIRE Movement (Financial Independence Retire Early)